 “Before opening my page, I felt bad because I kept seeing other people enjoying life and sharing good moments of their life and I am there, waiting for my face to be clear.
 The good phase started when I opened my page, because I met kind and friendly people who relate to what I speak about, also I love when I receive messages from people saying that through my posts, they feel better.”

-“Surprisingly I did not receive as much trolling as I expected.
+“Surprisingly, I did not receive as much trolling as I expected.
 Mostly, it was just people telling me my skin isn’t that bad or that I fake my scars for attention.
 Which I find very weird.”

 Through their journey with acne, Theresa and Vlad have learned so much about themselves and the world around them.
 People can sometimes be cruel when taunting those who don’t measure up to their own standards of physical normality.
-Many need to accept that Acne is not something that will magically disappear and sometimes you will be left with scars but this not make you any less human.
+Many need to accept that Acne is not something that will magically disappear and sometimes you will be left with scars, but this does not make you any less human.

-Kintsugi, a Japanese art and practice that translates to “gold scars,” teaches us that broken things can not be hidden, but should rather be shown with pride.
+Kintsugi, a Japanese art and practice that translates to “gold scars,” teaches us that broken things cannot be hidden, but should rather be shown with pride.
 Repairing cracked ceramics breathes new life into pottery, allowing it to become much more polished and original as a result of its “scars.”

 Kintsugi implies that we must seek to mend artefacts, by extension of ourselves, as doing so will result in the discovery of much more precious things.
 That was my decision.
 To pass from the darkness and into the light, whilst being whole and stronger with the broken pieces.

-Theresa and Vlad are still on their Acne journey’s and leave sharing some pieces of advice,
+Theresa and Vlad are still on their Acne journeys and leave sharing some pieces of advice,

 “Do not wait to have clear skin to start living!
 The last thing you should want to do is miss out on opportunities just because of a few red spots on your skin.
-With all the knowledge I have now, I know that there’s so many factors that can cause acne and it’s not my fault that I have it.
+With all the knowledge I have now, I know that there is so many factors that can cause acne and it’s not my fault that I have it.
 You’re capable, worthy, and beautiful, no matter what.”

-Vlad says, “My advice is to prioritize controlling your acne because it will lower the chances of having acne scars.
+“My advice is to prioritize controlling your acne because it will lower the chances of having acne scars.
 Stop stressing that much, find a hobby and do activities that help you detach from your issues and it will make the journey sweeter and your life easier.”

 Theresa: @tv.skinjournal Vlad: @scarryacne_with_v